 We believe that the most important reasons for our campers to play sports are to have fun, to develop fundamental skills and to build self-confidence.

 We have classic board games, like old favorites Connect 4, Scattergories, Jenga and Monopoly.
-There’s also an array of professional quality table games, including Foosball, Air Hockey, Ping Pong, Bumper Pool and Battle Stacks.
+There’s also an array of professional quality table games, including Foosball, Ping Pong, Bumper Pool and Battle Stacks.

 Division 34 campers have the option to be assessed for swimming ability by our American Red Cross Certified Water Safety Instructors.
 If they can swim, campers have access to the “big” pool and water slides at our off-campus facilities.